 You place the inserts in your eye between your eyeball and lower eyelid.
 Medicine is released throughout the day to keep your eye moist.

 In addition to prescription and OTC medications, certain procedures may be used to treat chronic dry eye.
+This includes:

+- Clearing blocked oil glands.
 Your doctor may recommend a procedure known as

 - wearing sunglasses with side shields to prevent tears from evaporating